dbc2201/SectionBInheritance/src/inheritance/README.md

 ### Similarities between an Interface and a Class.
 1. Declaring an interface is similar to declaring a class; we just use the `interface` keyword instead of the `class` keyword.
-2. Interfaces can also have visibility modifers just like classes.
+2. Interfaces can also have visibility modifiers just like classes.
  Interfaces can be `public` or `<default>`.
 3. We can create reference variables of Interfaces just like classes.
 4. An interface can contain inner classes and/or inner interfaces.